matheuss/google-translate-api/README.md

 ```

 ### Usage with proxy
 Google Translate has request limits.
-If too many requests are made, you can get a 429 error.
+If too many requests are made, you can get a **429 error**.
 You can use **proxy** to bypass them:

 ```ts
 import { translate } from '@vitalets/google-translate-api';